 Only 5% of Americans consume enough fiber.
 During pregnancy, it’s even more important to eat enough fiber.
 This is because the hormones and changes that take place in your body make you more susceptible to gut problems such as heartburn, constipation, and inflammatory bowel disease.
 The general recommendation for fiber is about 25-35 grams per day for a pregnant woman.
 Good sources of fiber include:

 - Wild rice

 - Jicama (1 medium jicama has 32 grams of fiber)

 If you aren’t used to eating a lot of fiber in your diet, start off at the lower end of the requirement.
 You can also cause bowel problems by suddenly and dramatically changing your fiber intake.

-Nuts and avocados are not only a healthy fat but they are also a great source of micronutrients such as vitamin K and E, B vitamins, and potassium.
+Nuts and avocados are not only healthy fat but they are also a great source of micronutrients such as vitamin K and E, B vitamins, and potassium.
 Avocados are also beneficial if you’re struggling with leg cramps during your pregnancy.
 One avocado has twice the amount of potassium as one banana.

-Seeds such as almonds and sunflower seeds are not only a good source of iron but they also contain high amounts of magnesium, copper, and vitamin K along with many other vital nutrients.
-Salmon is loaded with omega-3 fatty acids and are essential to building your baby’s brain and eyes.
+Seeds such as almonds and sunflower seeds are not only a good source of iron but also contain high amounts of magnesium, copper, and vitamin K along with many other vital nutrients.
+Salmon is loaded with omega-3 fatty acids and is essential to building your baby’s brain and eyes.
 Most people don’t get enough of these long-chain fatty acids (otherwise known as DHA and EPA).
 One thing to consider is that you should only eat salmon once or twice a week while you’re pregnant because of the mercury found in it.